Superman Logo

 Superman Logo History

-As conceived by the authors, the superhero wears a red-blue-yellow suit, complemented by a cloak and a large breastplate in the form of a pentagonal shield with the letter “S.” This logo has become so common that it has been used in the media industry as a symbol for Superman.
+According to the authors’ concept, the superhero wears a red-blue-yellow suit, complemented by a cape and a large chest shield in the shape of a pentagonal shield with the letter “S.” This logo became so common that it started to be used in the media industry as a symbol of Superman.
 It was often redrawn, changing the colors and outlines of the elements.

 What is Superman?

-This is a DC Comics character who is endowed with superpowers.
-He has amazing intelligence, keen hearing, excellent eyesight.
-He knows how to develop incredible speed, fly, and not need food, sleep, and oxygen.
-And his body has strength and invincibility.
+He is a DC Comics character endowed with superpowers.
+He has a brilliant intellect, sharp hearing, and excellent vision.
+He can develop incredible speed and fly, and he does not need food, sleep, or oxygen.
+His body possesses strength and invincibility.

 1938